Vine to Wine

 Vine to Wine groups move onto a private tasting, during which they hear the story behind each wine they try.
 Sometimes, the winemaker signs purchased bottles.
 “People are blown away by our tours,” Rocher said.
 They are most rewarded by their guests’ reactions long after the tour.
 They often receive thank you messages as past guests enjoy wine at home that they purchased on his tour.
 “They call it a wonderful experience,” he said.

-Must-try wineries in Osoyoos and area
+Must-try wineries in the Okanagan

 Rocher chooses his wineries carefully.
 “The reason why I like these three (see below) so much is because they care more about the quality of wine than the quantity,” he said.